Cocoplum

 Everything that is taught in traditional schools with textbooks and rote practice can be learned by children outdoors with natural materials through play, exploration, and inquiry.
 In fact, for most of humanity, children have joyfully learned all they needed to know and do through play groups, the natural world, markets, gardens and farms, and other settings not bound by four walls.

 The three pillars of Cocoplum's curriculum are nature, place, and play.
 We employ Reggio Emilia methods of observation, documentation, and assessment.
-In the tradition of forest schools of northern Europe and nature schools in New Zealand and Australia, Cocoplum class sizes are small and mixed age.
 Learning is individualized, largely self-directed, experiential, and social.
+We foster critical thinking and creativity, not conformity, and we cultivate collaboration and communication, not competition.

 FAQs Answered by Caregivers